Use some crayons and wax paper to make suncatchers in just about any shape you can think of! Perfect craft for kids any time of year!

 I’m always looking for easy crafts for kids, and I especially love crafts where you can most likely find all the materials you need right at home.
-These sun catchers made from crayon shavings are simple and so much fun!
+These suncatchers made from crayon shavings are simple and so much fun!
 (And they’re a great way to use up some old crayons you might have!)
+This post contains affiliate links.

-First you’ll need to make some crayon shavings.
+1. First you’ll need to make some crayon shavings.
 I gathered up some stray crayons we had around the house and got out our hand grater.
 Then I just peeled back the paper and grated.
 The fatter crayons were definitely much easier to grate, but the regular sized crayons worked too.
 (Just be careful not to grate your fingers!
 I still have a scar from accidentally grating my knuckle a few years ago when I was making dinner.
-Ouch!)
+This step should definitely NOT be done by a child.)

 Open your frame and put glue on both side